This page created 29 May 2020

 All the formats on the list separate the day, month, and year with spaces, except for the bottom one which separates them with hyphens.

 Generally you would set this date to the format you will use most often, perhaps the one you want to use when pasting dates into a date field in your genealogy program.
 You may need dates in different formats for a specific application, say for use in a filename for saving an image file.
-You can do that by creating a Text Template, as described in my Template Basics article, using a date Transformation, as described in my article on Transformations.
+You can do that by creating a Text Template, as described in my Template Basics article, using a date Transform, as described in my article on Transforms.
 You will then be able to copy and paste the date in that format when needed.

 The Quarter Date Format is used for those records that are recorded in "quarter dates" rather than full dates, and works similarly.